chromium/chromium/docs/native_relocations.md

 [relro_sharing]: android_native_libraries.md#relro-sharing

 ### Start-up Time
- * On Windows, relocations are applied just-in-time on page faults, and are backed by the PE file (not the pagefile).
+ * On Windows, relocations are applied just-in-time, and so their overhead is both small and difficult to measure.
  * On other platforms, the runtime linker applies all relocations upfront.
  * On low-end Android, it can take ~100ms (measured on a first-gen Android Go devices with APS2 relocations).
+   * On a Pixel 4a, it's ~50ms, and with RELR relocations, it's closer to 15ms.
  * On Linux, it's [closer to 20ms][zygote].

 ## How do I see them?